Lenny4/Legion_WebSite/wp-content/plugins/tidio-live-chat/readme.txt

 4. Dedicated app for mobile and desktop devices (iOS, Android, Chrome, Windows, OS X)

 == Changelog ==

+= 3.3.0 =
+* New button added to reset the account data.
+* Account data is not automatically removed while deactivating or uninstalling plugin.

 = 3.2.0 =
 * Remove old files, move to https api requests.